hollowdll/database-system/README.md

-# About
+# Overview

-Small cross-platform NoSQL database engine built with Rust.
+Small document-oriented NoSQL database engine built with Rust.

-A GUI based management system will be built with Tauri at a later time.

-Note!
-This is in early development.
-Documentation will be added later.
+No database server.
+The engine can be included as a library to a client application.

+Databases are stored to single database files that contain everything the database needs.

+Currently there is only a CLI client but a GUI client is being planned.

-Nothing is final and code will likely change a lot.
+NOTE!
+This project is in early development and code will likely change a lot.
+Currently documentation is very limited because things keep changing.

+# Data storage

+The engine uses Protocol Buffers for storing data.
+Protocol Buffers is a very fast and efficient data format for serialized structured data.
+It replaced the previously used JSON, as JSON wasn't very fast for large database files.